 After graduating, Tim returned to Pomona to help others in our community to access college as well.
 He led Pomona Valley Community Development Center’s youth programs, then taught English at a nearby school.
 In 2001, Tim became a founding member of Bright Prospect, a mentoring organization that has helped more than two thousand at-risk youth become part of the first generation of their family to complete their Bachelor’s degrees.
 Many of these youth come to share Tim’s passion for Pomona, returning after college to give back to the community.

-Tim also serves as chairperson for the Waste and Recycling Moratorium Task Force, and he is a board member of Clean & Green Pomona, the dA Center for the Arts, and the Pomona Public Library Foundation.
-As an active member of his community, he hopes to connect with more groups as his campaign moves forward.
+Prior to his service as Mayor, Tim was chairperson for the Waste and Recycling Moratorium Task Force, and he is a board member of Clean & Green Pomona, the dA Center for the Arts, and the Pomona Public Library Foundation.

-To hear more of Tim’s story, watch his recent talk at TedX Claremont.
+To hear more of Tim’s story, watch his 2014 talk at TedX Claremont.

 Leadership and Community Service